sahilsharmafrank/jwplayer/README.md

 #Step 1

-Download the php kit of jwplayer and in this kit you will find an js with name *php-api-examples-20151013/upload/botr/upload.js
+Download the php kit of jwplayer from (http://support-static.jwplayer.com/API/php-api-kit-20151013.zip) and in this kit you will find an js with name
+  *php-api-examples-20151013/upload/botr/upload.js

 #Step 2
-Inclide the upload.js in your project
+Include the upload.js in your project

 #Step 3
 In your angular controller do something like this